ARUP-NGS/BMFtools/README.md

 numconv is required for conversion to base 64 for PV tags, but that compression is optional.

+re2 (Google) is a fast alternative to standard python re.
+BMFTools will attempt to load the re2 as re.
+Failing that, it will fall back to the standard library.

 Some of vcflib's tools are used, although vcflib (key-word argument for these calls) can be set to False to do it manually on the shell.

 ### Required external tools: